What To Do If You Received a 1099-K From Your Crypto Exchange

 Why did I receive a 1099-K from my cryptocurrency exchange for crypto trading?

-In the past, the IRS only required third-party payment networks to report transactions to the IRS if you had at least 200 transactions totaling at least $20,000 in a year.
-This was set to change in 2022, but the IRS delayed the changes by one year.
+In the past, the IRS only required third-party payment networks to report transactions to the IRS if you had at least 200 third-party network transactions totaling at least $20,000 in a year.
+This was still true for tax year 2023.
+However, starting in 2024, 1099-K reporting requirements have changed.
+Third-party payment platforms must report transactions to the IRS in 2024 if your transactions total $5,000 or more, regardless of the number of transactions made.
+In 2025, the reporting threshold will drop even lower to $2,500, followed by $600 in 2026.

-It’s unclear whether more crypto exchanges will start sending 1099-K forms, but if you received one for your crypto transactions this year or expect to receive one next year, keep reading!
+It’s unclear whether more crypto exchanges will start sending 1099-K forms, but if you received one for your crypto transactions this year or expect to receive one next year, keep reading.

+Is cryptocurrency taxed?
 Do I need to report my crypto income to the IRS?

-The IRS considers cryptocurrency to be a digital asset and treats it as a form of property.
-If you sell virtual currency for a profit, you’d report the profit as a capital gain.
-If you were compensated with cryptocurrency, it’s considered ordinary income and taxed as such.
+- Ordinary income: If you were compensated with cryptocurrency, it’s considered ordinary income and taxed as such.
 In this case, you’d report the income as “other income” on your federal income tax return.

 How do I report my 1099-K for cryptocurrency?